 Look for something on the delivery experience tomorrow.

-Get $1,000 referral discount when ordering a Tesla through this link.
-Valid through January 15, 2017.
+Get some benefit ordering a Tesla through this link.

 - AP – Autopilot Convenience Feature